kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 The install/encrypt2 script is fine as-is, but we need to make some slight adjustments to /lib/initcpio/hooks/encrypt2.
-Using your favorite text editor, change every occurence of "$cryptkey" to "$cryptkey2" (there should be 2 occurences), and "$cryptdevice" to "$cryptdevice2" (2 occurences).
+Using your favorite text editor, change every occurrence of "$cryptkey" to "$cryptkey2" (there should be 2 occurrences), and "$cryptdevice" to "$cryptdevice2" (2 occurrences).
 Additionally, find the line "mkdir /ckey" and remove it to avoid an annoying but harmless error message upon startup.